Will Scholfield, Engineer

 Regardless of the type of boiler you need, it can still be a large outlay.
 If it’s a cost you’re not expecting, paying for a new boiler replacement can be even more challenging.

-To help you manage the cost of a new appliance and boiler installation prices, BOXT offers you the chance to spread new or replacement boiler costs over a period of time, ranging from 12 right through to 120 months.
+To help you manage the cost of a new appliance and boiler installation prices, at BOXT we offer you the chance to spread new or replacement boiler costs over a period of time, ranging from 12 right through to 120 months.

-Better still, if you’re able to repay in full within 12 or 24 months, there’s no interest added to what you owe.
-Explore our finance page for more information and to use our finance calculator.*
+Explore our boiler finance page for more information and to use our finance calculator.*

 Find your boiler today and we could install it in your home within 24 hours